return42/sphkerneldoc/linux_src_doc/include/uapi/linux/openvswitch_h.rst

 OVS_ACTION_ATTR_METER
     Run packet through a meter, which may drop the packet, or modify the packet (e.g., change the DSCP field).

+OVS_ACTION_ATTR_CLONE
+    make a copy of the packet and execute a list of actions without affecting the original packet and key.

 \__OVS_ACTION_ATTR_MAX
     *undescribed*